mikeqfu/pydriosm/README.md

 Note that `greater_london_shp` and `greater_london` are different.

-For **.shp.zip** data, if we would like to get information about more than one subregion, we could also merge .shp files of specific layers from those subregions.
-For example, to merge 'railways' layer of two subregions: Greater London and Essex, we could do as follows.
+To get information about more than one subregion, you can also merge **.shp** files of specific layers from those subregions.
+For example, to merge the "railways" layer of two subregions: "Greater London" and "Essex", we could do as follows.

 ```python
 subregion_names=['Greater London', 'Kent']